 The placement year turned out to be one of the best experiences of my Bachelor degree.
 I was exposed to different phases of the project lifecycle and, at times, had considerable responsibility.

 SCHOOL OF SCIENCE, ENGINEERING AND ENVIRONMENT

-As a software engineering student you will learn in our specialist computing suites and laboratories, including a networking laboratory and dedicated final year project laboratory.
-You can also use Cisco-enabled facilities with the option to gain additional Cisco Certified Network Associate status.
+As a software engineering student, you will learn in our specialist computing suites and laboratories, including a networking laboratory and dedicated final year project laboratory.
+You can also use Cisco-enabled facilities to gain additional Cisco Certified Network Associate (CCNA) status.